Affirmations:

 Affirmation Check-In: Are Yours Still Aligned?

-If you’ve been affirming for healing, and you know in your gut that you’ve turned the corner in your recovery, you don’t want to keep saying:
+If you’ve been affirming healing, and you’ve turned the corner in your recovery, you don’t want to keep saying:

 Why?